 🔵 Smaller companies

-The simpler the use, the easier it is for employees without e-learning experience to create and maintain their own training courses.
+The simpler the usability, the easier it is for employees without e-learning experience to create and maintain their own training courses.

-💡 Online courses without major effort are created particularly when specialist departments can share their knowledge independently.
+💡 Online courses without major efforts are created especially when specialist departments can share their knowledge independently.

-Why AI is increasingly assisting with course creation
+Why AI is increasingly assisting in course creation

 When it comes to implementing training faster, many companies are now also considering the use of AI.
-Usually, this is not about generating entire training courses automatically.
+In most cases, it is not about having complete training courses created automatically.

-What is far more interesting is the question of how AI can help overcome typical initial hurdles and speed up time-consuming tasks.
+Much more interesting is the question of how AI can help overcome typical initial hurdles and accelerate time-consuming tasks.

-After all, the starting point is exactly what often costs a surprising amount of time:
+Because starting is precisely what often costs a surprising amount of time:

 👉 How could the training be structured?